Jersey Boys (film): Historical accuracy

 While Valli's daughter Francine did eventually die of a reported drug overdose, it occurred in 1980.
-This was 13 years after Valli recorded "Can't Take My Eyes Off You".
+This was 13 years after Valli recorded "Can't Take My Eyes Off You," which in turn was recorded six years before the Four Seasons paid off their debts in 1973.
 Gaudio acknowledged that the narrative in Jersey Boys juxtaposes two different timelines, hence why Francine's age jumps from a child to a teenager to a young adult at the time of her death.

 While Valli, Gaudio, and DeVito were arrested in Ohio in 1965, it did not occur in Cleveland as the film suggests, but at the Ohio State Fair in Columbus.
 Brickman and Elice moved the arrest to Cleveland as artistic license, tying the event that began the group's fall from grace to their reunion at the Hall of Fame 25 years later.

 Some of the film's details regarding DeVito's life- such as his hygiene, inspiration for Joe Pesci's Goodfellas character named Tommy Devito, and reason for leaving The Four Seasons- were inaccurate.
 DeVito himself denied virtually all of the claims made by Nick Massi in the film (and musical) about Tommy's underwear habits, towel usage, and an incident where he allegedly urinated in the sink, saying "I was probably the cleanest guy there."
 DeVito had also previously claimed he in fact left the Four Seasons on his own free will.
 Contrary to the film's suggestion that he was forced out by the Mafia, DeVito blamed things such as excessive travel and changing clothes three times a day (a line included in Massi's rant) for his departure.
 Brickman and Elice insisted that DeCarlo had made the suggestion that DeVito not resettle in New Jersey after his buyout.